Environmental anxiety doesn’t usually feel dramatic.

 Information without boundaries overwhelms the nervous system.

-Responsible awareness includes responsible limits.
+Responsible awareness includes limits.

 Resolving eco anxiety does not require caring less.